 One last point I have to make is the parking at Snowdon.
 Now this is a sensitive subject and walkers differ on their views in regards to parking but, as always, I intend to be honest on this blog: I found the parking charges extortionate.
 The parking charges have recently been DOUBLED for this mountain with charges starting at £10.
 I’m a big believer in encouraging people to enjoy the countryside, to get fit and enjoy the beauty of the outdoors and when I was there not only was trying to find a spot a real headache but the mountain is ringed with lay-by’s and multiple car parks all charging £10 and more.
 It made me sad to think of those this might price out of enjoying this mountain.
 Regardless, bare these charges in mind if you are planning on bagging Snowdon.

-It certainly made me thankful to from Scotland, where most parking at mountains in the Highlands is completely free.
+It certainly made me thankful to be from Scotland, where most parking at mountains in the Highlands is completely free.

 Aside from this, I would recommend Snowdon.
 It is a beautiful hill in a lovely country and it feels like one of those mountains you have to say you have bagged, like Ben Nevis or Ben Hope.
 If you are in Wales, I’d recommend a stop at Snowdon.